Shreya-0501/Scamazon/Architecture.md

 - Website consists of mainly 2 divisions
   - Customer:
     - Display of orders
-    - Search for new products
+    - Display of products

   - Vendor:
     - Your Items:
       - Add items
-      - Display items
+      - Display of added items

 - Refer to the UI_connect_backend.png document for the diagram that shows how UI is connected to the backend using http requests and how backend connects to the db using Mysql.connector